MacGnG/TOOOL-GAMEDUINO1/README.md

 ```![[alt text](https://stackoverflow.com/a/14494775)](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)```

-# Arduino Mega 2560 - WIRING #
+# How to use the Gameduino1 Shield with the Arduino Mega 2560 #
 [https://en.ans.wiki/658/how-to-wire-the-spi-bus-on-gameduino-shield-and-arduino-mega-2560-or-adk/]

 ```
-To use the Gameduino1 Shield with the Arduino Mega 2560, the SPI bus must be wired to pins 11, 12, & 13.
+The SPI bus must be wired to pins 11, 12, & 13.

 Pin 51 (MOSI) is connected to pin 11
 Pin 50 (MISO) is connected to pin 12